Previous Topic

 Floors and Ceilings

-Self-weights are specified as area densities in the horizontal plane.
-Separate self-weights can be specified before generating loads for each floor, if desired, and for the ceiling of the uppermost level.
-Note that storage loads and equipment loads must be included in this amount, or entered as a separate building mass.
+Self-weights are specified as psf area densities in the horizontal plane.
+Separate self-weights can be specified before generating loads for each floor, if desired and for the ceiling of the upper floor.
+Note that the ceiling represents the diaphragm of the uppermost storey.
+Note that storage loads and equipment loads must be included in this amount, or entered as a separate building mass..

 Roof Panels